Martini-Force-Field-Initiative/MartiniGlass/docs/source/troubleshooting.rst

 ===============================================================

 If a molecule still doesn't appear whole after trajectory processing, then it is likely not connected in the way that is expected.
-This is an issue when, for example, using Go Martini with a multimeric protein, where the quaternary structure of the protein is retained with the Go network.
-Gromacs doesn't consider such a system as "bonded", so further processing may be required.
+This is an issue when for example, Go Martini is applied to a multimeric protein.
+The quaternary structure of the protein is retained with the Go network.
+Gromacs doesn't consider such a system as "bonded" (because Go interactions are technically nonbonded), so further processing may be required.
+Manually editing the visualisation topology with fake bonds between monomers and reprocessing the trajectory should solve this problem.

 My system loads but I get an error!
 ===================================